-1. a.
-Per academic year, two opportunities to take examinations per educational component will be offered.

-b.
-By way of exception to a., the options for retaking practical components, work placements and Bachelor's projects or Bachelor's theses are detailed in the relevant work placement manual, teaching regulations or graduation regulations.

-- 2. The most recent mark will apply in the event of a resit.
-A retake is allowed for both passed and failed units of study. - 3.
+- 1. a.
+Per academic year, two opportunities to take examinations will be offered for each unit of education. - b.
+By way of exception to a., the options for retaking practical exercises, internships and bachelor's project or theses are detailed in the faculty regulations bachelor's thesis or relevant internship manual, teaching regulations or graduation regulations. - 2.
+The most recent mark will apply in the event of a resit.
+A resit is allowed for both passed and failed units of study.
+The bachelor's thesis, internship and practical exercise are excluded from the arrangement that a resit is allowed for both passed and failed units of study. - 3.
 The resit for a (partial) interim examination must not take place within ten working days of the announcement of the result of the (partial) examination being resat. - 4.
-The Examination Board may allow a student an extra opportunity to sit an examination if that student: - a. is lacking only those credits to qualify for his or her degree; - b. has failed the examination during all the previously offered attempts unless participation in an examination was not possible for compelling reasons.

-The extra opportunity can only be offered if it concerns a written examination, a paper or a take home examination.
-This provision excludes the practical assignments and the Bachelors's Project or Bachelor's thesis.
+The Examination Board may allow students an extra opportunity to sit an interim examination if they: - a) lack only those credits to qualify for their degree; and - b) have failed the interim examination during all the previously offered attempts unless participation in an interim examination was not possible for compelling reasons. - The extra opportunity can only be offered if it concerns a written examination, a paper or a take home examination.
+This provision excludes the practical exercises and the Bachelor's project or thesis.
 Requests for an additional examination opportunity must be submitted to the Examination Board no later than 1 July.
-If necessary, the method of examination may deviate from the provisions in the study guide.

-5. If an educational component is no longer offered in the academic year following its termination, at least one opportunity will be provided to sit the interim examination(s) or parts thereof and a transitional arrangement will be included in the programme-specific section for the subsequent period.
+If necessary, the method of examination may deviate from the provisions in the study guide. - 5.
+If a unit of education is no longer offered in the academic year following its termination, at least one opportunity will be provided to sit the interim examination(s) or parts thereof and a transitional arrangement will be included in Section B for the subsequent period.